 Despite not being one of the most well-known parts of Australia, there are still a lot of places to see in this part of the country.
 I decided not to include Melbourne or Sydney below because you’ll visit them before or after.

-It goes without saying that you should check both cities out.
+You should check both cities out.
 They are the two most popular cities in Australia and there is a lot to see in both of them.
 Spending 3 days in Melbourne and Sydney is a good amount of time to see either city and get a feel for what they are like.

 Here are some of my recommendations for places to check out during a Melbourne to Sydney drive.